robert-abc/helsinki/README.md

 The Blur category number is one of the three input arguments of the function.
 It is important to select the correct image folder and the PSF radius.

 It should be noted that we used no blurring matrix, because it would be computational costly.
 All the blurring is computed directly with the PSF.
-It is a non-blind deblurring algorythm, the PSF is not updated while iterating, assuming the PSF is known.
+It is a non-blind deblurring algorithm, the PSF is not updated while iterating, assuming the PSF is known.

 ### Inverse problem
 There are three parts to reconstruct the sharp images.